Safety review from Dr. M.A. Persinger: Click to see larger image.

 2) Do not combine Shakti with other mind machines in real-time.
 Light and sound devices (that use binaural beats or flashing lights), CES (Cerebral Electrical Stimulation), TENS (transcutaneous [through the skin] electrical nerve stimulation) devices adapted for neural use, common magnets held in place with a headband, and crystals driven by electricity of any kind are only some of the many ‘mind machines’.
-Negative effects have been reported from the simultaneous use of Shakti with other mind machines.
+Minor negative effects have been reported from the simultaneous use of Shakti with other mind machines.
 However, there is also good news for the users of other mind machines.
 When they are used about two hours AFTER a Shakti session, their effects can be amplified.

 Related point – Meditation during Shakti sessions has been reported to be more difficult, but has also been reported to be more effective when done about two hours after a Shakti session.